8 Things Sellers Should Expect from You

-While we may not always know all the expectations sellers may have – and there’s something to have a conversation about if they don’t share their expectations with you - there are certain things sellers deserve.
+While we may not always know all the expectations sellers may have – and there’s something to have a conversation about if they don’t share their expectations with you - there are certain things sellers deserve from their listing agents.

 Reliable & Accurate Information about the Local Housing Market:

-Sellers may think they know all about the local market conditions and what this means, but they don’t.
-We should, of course, provide detailed, reliable, and accurate information about the market as well as explain what this means for their situation so they understand the impact on potential time on the market, pricing, competition, and so on.
+Sellers may think they know all about the local market conditions and what this means for their situation, but they don’t.
+As listing agents we should, of course, provide detailed, reliable, and accurate information about the market as well as explain what this means for their place in the market so they understand the impact on potential marketing time, pricing, competition, and so on.

-They may have read certain things about what is happening in the market but likely won’t understand the implications for their list price and the market’s possible reaction.
+They may have read certain things about what is happening in the housing market but likely won’t understand the implications for their list price and the local buyer market’s possible reaction.
 And of course seller expectations about price gleaned from their own research, Zillow, neighbors, or well-meaning friends need to be confronted and addressed since they are commonly way off base.
+Honesty and the truth is needed here for sellers!

 The Truth, not Only What They Want or Hope to Hear:

 Sellers might not like it, but they deserve to know the truth about the market, their house, the value of their property, the condition, and related matters.
 They expect results, not promises to get a price that is not realistic or is just a way of snaring the listing.
 And they may need honest guidance on how to best prepare the home for the market, or perhaps a staging consultation from another professional.
-And once the listing is live and there are no offers or feedback is not favorable, sellers may need a reality check.
+And once the listing is live and there are no offers or feedback is not favorable, sellers may need a reality check and advice about what to do next.

 This all goes hand in hand with representation and performing your role appropriately.
-It’s not always easy, since some sellers just don’t want to hear the truth, or believe it.
+It’s not always easy, since some sellers have a tough time hearing the truth, or believing it.
 That may impact a decision you have to make about the listing and the relationship.

 Photos and Videos: